cappuccino/cappuccino.org/source/learn/xcode-basics.html.markdown

 ### Xcode

-XcodeCapp will have generated a hidden folder located in your root project folder, named `.XcodeSupport` and a XcodeProject named `Your-Application-Name.xcodeproj`.
+XcodeCapp will have generated a hidden folder located in your root project folder, named `.XcodeSupport` and an XcodeProject named `Your-Application-Name.xcodeproj`.
 You should never need to edit anything in it.
 To launch the Xcode project of your Cappuccino project, click on the XcodeCapp icon, and choose `Open Project in Xcode`.
 Xcode will start.